SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/aws-lambda/java.md

 ### Lambda function image changes

-1. Download and extract Sumo Logic AWS OTel Lambda archive with instrumentation packages specific for your architecture,  [amd64 (x86_64)](https://github.com/SumoLogic/sumologic-otel-lambda/releases/download/java-v1.24.0/opentelemetry-java-wrapper-amd64.zip) or [arm64](https://github.com/SumoLogic/sumologic-otel-lambda/releases/download/java-v1.24.0/opentelemetry-java-wrapper-arm64.zip).
+1. Download and extract Sumo Logic Distribution for OpenTelemetry Java Lambda Layer archive with instrumentation packages specific for your architecture,  [amd64 (x86_64)](https://github.com/SumoLogic/sumologic-otel-lambda/releases/download/java-v1.30.1/opentelemetry-java-wrapper-amd64.zip) or [arm64](https://github.com/SumoLogic/sumologic-otel-lambda/releases/download/java-v1.30.1/opentelemetry-java-wrapper-arm64.zip).

 1. Extracted instrumentation libraries have to be added to the image in /opt directory.
 See the Dockerfile example: